-All elective inpatient admissions require an authorization by the Blue Shield Promise Health Plan UM Department.
-Requests for elective inpatient admissions should be submitted to the Member's assigned PPG's UM Department.
-These requests will then be forwarded to the Blue Shield Promise Health Plan UM Department for final authorization.
+All elective inpatient admissions require an authorization by the Blue Shield Promise UM Department.
+Requests for elective inpatient admissions should be submitted to the Member's assigned IPA/medical group's UM Department.
+These requests will then be forwarded to the Blue Shield Promise UM Department for final authorization.